ulivz/alphax/docs/api.md

 - Type: `string[] | string`
 - Required: `true`

-  The directory to find source files by given glob patterns.
-For example, if you want to check all the files in src, you can use `src/**`.
+  The directory to find source files by given glob patterns. eg. if you want to check all the files in src, you can use `src/**`.

 ### options